Information for Mentors

 (*Dates/times subject to change)

-Application to Become a Mentor in the 2019/20 Winter Semester
+Application to Become a Mentor in the 2020 Summer Semester

 Active bachelor’s students in a German-taught bachelor's program (WISO or WIRE), who fulfill the criteria (see above), are welcome to apply.